Maat-ka-Ra Hatshepsut

 Anubis was an important god participating in the transformation of the deceased on his way to the afterworld.
 Anubis was responsible not only for the deceased to overcome the trauma of death but also for the deceased king to become a powerful god.
 Only then the deceased king could have taken over his part in the cosmic cycle of the daily journey of the sun god.

-Apart from Anubis the scenes depict other deities (e.g. Osiris and Sokar) and symbols (jmj-wt-fetishes) which played an important role in overcoming the trauma of death.
+Apart from Anubis the scenes also depict other deities (e.g. Osiris and Sokar) and symbols (jmj-wt-fetishes) which played an important role in overcoming the trauma of death.

 Djeser djeseru Location of the Monument History Djeser djeseru - the times after